KineticLensman/KineticLensman.github.io/_posts/2018-08-12-barbecue-part1.md

 ## Bad weather

 If it rains, use a starter chimney to get the charcoal going.
 The more intense heat will drive off light drizzle.
-If you don't have a chimney, light the barbeque and immediately place the lid at a jaunty angle (it should have an internal flange to hold it partially open) to keep rain out but let air in.
+If you don't have a chimney, light the coal and immediately place the lid at a jaunty angle (it should have an internal flange to hold it partially open) to keep rain out but let air in.
 It will take a bit longer, but eventually the charcoal will be ready and you can revert to a normal lid-on mode.

 In cold weather, once the cooking is done, the barbeque will make a good mini-campfire to keep three or four people warm.